How do we buy? What do we buy? What do we expect from our suppliers? This guide will help you become knowledgeable about our policies and procedures.

 The main role of the Purchasing Division is to provide purchasing services for all County Departments and agencies.
 Purchasing services are centralized in one division in order to realize the benefits of volume buying and specialized purchasing expertise.

-Committing County Funds: In general, only the Board of Supervisors and the Purchasing Manager [or his/her representatives] are authorized to commit County funds for the purchase or rental of any materials and/or services for County use.
+Committing County Funds: In general, only the Board of Supervisors and the Chief Procurement Officer and the Purchasing Team are authorized to commit County funds for the purchase or rental of any materials and/or services for County use.
 Committing funds also applies to signing vendor documents (agreements, proposals, leases, etc.).
-In committing County funds, the Purchasing Manager seeks optimum value in expending County funds.
+In committing County funds, the Purchasing Division seeks optimum value in expending County funds.
 It is not mandatory that we accept the lowest bid offered for a purchase, although normally the lowest responsible bid meeting all specifications is accepted.

 The Connecting Link: The Purchasing Division may be thought of as the connecting link or catalyst between the many vendors who wish to sell their products to the County, and the County departments that need a great variety of materials and services to help them provide governmental services to the public.
 It is our responsibility to see that departments get the tools best suited for the jobs to be done, at the least cost, when they are needed.